This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Bowl Size & Texture

 A bowl around 11–13 cm wide lets you whisk easily and froth beautifully.
-Bowl with a slightly textured inside will help the bamboo whisk catch more air and whip your matcha to a creamy finish.

 • Drinking Temperature